smathot/quiedit/readme.md

 Themes and keybindings {#themes}
 ----------------------

 Examples of theme files and the file `keybinding.conf` can be found in the QuiEdit `resources` folder.
 They should be fairly self-explanatory.
-You can select a theme using the preferences Window (by default `Control+Shift+P`).
+You can select a theme using the preferences Window (by default `control+shift+p`).

 On Windows, resources are located in the resources subfolder of the QuiEdit folder: